 from the AP via the Globe and Mail,

 Nathan Paetsch is out indefinitely with a concussion, leaving the Buffalo Sabres’ depleted defence down a third player in the midst of their final playoff push.

 Paetsch will miss “a pretty good period of time,” Coach Lindy Ruff said Thursday, a day after the player was leveled by a vicious elbow from Pittsburgh’s Georges Laraque during Buffalo’s 7-3 loss

 from the Buffalo News,

-added 9:38am, from the Hockey News,
+from Ryan Kennedy of the Hockey News,